 Rotate one wrist forwards or backwards, so the jump ring opens, but doesn't bend out of it's circle shape.

 Slide your foiled faux leather teardrop earring shape onto the jump ring, then slide your earring hook onto the jump ring.
 Pay attention to which side is the front of your earring as you do this.

 Now close up your jump ring using the same two pliers technique.
 Twist your wrist in the opposite direction than when you opened it, and the ends of the jump ring should meet up again perfectly.
 If they don't, use your pliers to gently maneuver the ring closed.

 Repeat for the other earring.
 That's it!

 If you want to make the second earring pattern, the gold starburst on the caramel colored faux leather, use the Medium Tip for that design.

 Are you going to try making these foiled faux leather teardrop earrings?
 It's easy and fun, I promise!
 If you do, please send me a photo, or tag me on Instagram: @amyromeucreative.
 I'd love to see your work!

 If you liked this project and want to see all of my Cricut Jewelry tutorials, click here.

 Want the FREE SVG files you so you make these Foiled Faux Leather Teardrop Earrings yourself?

-Get them from our Resource Library!
+They are Design #151 in my Free Resource Library!
 You’ll receive the password for the Resource Library instantly after filling out the form below!